CampusJob/docker-buildkite-plugin/README.md

 Allows a user to be set, and override the USER entry in the Dockerfile.
 See https://docs.docker.com/engine/reference/run/#user for more details.

+If set to the special value `"automatic"`, it will use the numerical ID of the current linux user (usually that of the buildkite agent).
+This can be useful if the command will write files to the mounted read/write volume for the checked out git repo, because otherwise the written files will be owned by `root`, the docker container's default user.

 Example: `root`

 ### `additional_groups` (optional)